ConvergePanelRESEARCH • VERIFY • GOVERN

 Can I disclose that I've verified a clip in my reaction video?

 Yes, and it builds audience trust.
 Mentioning that you checked the clip through a verification tool before reacting — and that it passed — signals that you take accuracy seriously.
-It's a differentiator that many reaction creators overlook.
+It's a differentiator that many reaction creators overlook and one that compounds over time as audience trust.

 Get started →